jbisits/Gaussian-diffusion/README.md

 ```
 The jupyter notebook `gaussdiff.ipynb` should now be able to be run provided the julia kernel provided by `IJulia` is intsalled.

-There is also a pluto notebook of the exact same material.
+There is also a pluto notebook `Gaussdiff.jl` of the exact same material.